Exploring exotic configurations with anomalous features using deep learning: Application of classical and quantum-classical hybrid anomaly detection: Model and method

 A reliable metric is necessary for measuring the performance of an anomaly-detection model, which should describe the fractions of uncovered anomalies from a mixture of nominal data and outliers.
 This is usually described by \textit{precision} (fraction of true anomalies of all discovered instances), \textit{recall} (fraction of true anomalies that were discovered), and their harmonic mean \textit{F1 score} \cite{f_score, van1974foundation}, which are computed based on the counts of true positives ($TP$), false positives ($FP$), and false negatives ($FN$), are defined as follows:

-An outcome with high \textit{recall} and low \textit{precission} contains more results but most of them would be wrong (FP).
-A low \textit{recall} and high \textit{precession} on the other hand correspond less result but most of them would be right (TP).
-Most desirable outcome is one with both high \textit{recall} and high \textit{precession} which in turns give a high \textit{F1 score}.
+An outcome with high \textit{recall} and low \textit{precision} contains more results but most of them would be wrong (FP).
+A low \textit{recall} and high \textit{precision} on the other hand correspond less result but most of them would be right (TP).
+Most desirable outcome is one with both high \textit{recall} and high \textit{precision} which in turns give a high \textit{F1 score}.